kysondev/apcsa-freedom-project/blog/entry01.md

 ### Next Step

-My next step of this project is to implement authentication, and start building basic RBAC (Role-based access control) so users can have accounts and permissions.
+My next step for this project is to implement authentication, and start building basic RBAC (Role-based access control) so users can have accounts and permissions.
 Once I have that working, I'll begin setting up a DAL (Data Access Layer) for managing user and chatbot data.

 [Next](entry02.md)